Easily create custom 3D Gridfinity designs with this free, interactive tool. Export your designs as STL

 The controls available are the position, the rotation and the scale of the model.

-All controls are completely free except for the the rotation which snaps to every 15 degrees.
+All controls are completely free except for the rotation which snaps to every 15 degrees.

 This is done by finding the best balance between the height of the box and the height of the inside solid which is to be cut out.